10 Best YouTube Channels for Learning Intermediate Spanish

 If you’re at the high end of intermediate and looking to master more complex grammar structures that will help you push yourself toward more advanced conversations, this is for you.

 Teacher and YouTuber, Andrea is an experienced Spanish teacher from Colombia with a background in linguistics.
-Like her popular podcast by the same name, the YouTube episodes feature concise episodes with actionable grammar explanations aimed to boost your fluency and confidence.
+Like her popular podcast by the same name, the YouTube episodes feature concise episodes with actionable grammar explanations aimed at boosting your fluency and confidence.

 What I love about the lessons on YouTube is the visual element.
 So often, as a teacher, I hear from my students that they’ve struggled in classes where everything hinges on speaking, conversations, and explanations.